thenativeweb/roboter/README.md

 });
 ```

 The `client/build-app` task bundles your application using the given `entryFiles`.
 All the build assets will be transpiled and bundled into the given `buildDir`.
 Provide an array of strings or regular expressions via the `babelize` option to let roboter transpile `.js` and `.jsx` files via babel.
-During runtime your app will use `'/'` as the default `publicPath` when loading bundles.
-In other words it assumes that you publish your application into the root path of your http-server.
-If your application is located in a nested file structure adjust `publicPath` to `'/nested-folders/my-app-root'`.
-If you prefer loading bundles via relative paths set `publicPath` to `''`.
+During runtime your app will use `/` as the default `publicPath` when loading bundles.
+In other words it assumes that you publish your application into the root path of your http server.

+If your application is using a nested directory structure, adjust `publicPath` to `/nested-folders/my-app-root`.
+If you prefer loading bundles via relative paths set `publicPath` to the empty string.

 ```javascript
 task('client/copy-static', {